cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

-While this strategy is correct for most Kubernetes Clusters, where storage is shared in all the worker nodes, it may not be the best solution for clusters using Local Storage or for clusters installed in a Private Cloud.
+While this strategy is correct for most Kubernetes Clusters, where storage is shared in all the worker nodes, it may not be the best solution for clusters using Local Storage or for clusters installed in a private cloud.
 The operator allows users to specify a Maintenance Window and to configure the reaction to any underlying node eviction.
 The `ReusePVC` option in the maintenance window section enables to specify the strategy to be used: allocate new storage in a different PVC for the evicted instance or just wait